ccwang002/2022Talk-snakemake/Outline.md

 - Features of snakemake I really like and frequently use
     - Flexible
     - Separate the tasks and the execution
+    - Solve 90% of my use cases

 - Snakemake pipeline examples
     - https://github.com/ding-lab/cptac_rna_expression
     - https://github.com/ding-lab/HTAN_bulkRNA_expression

-- Pros and cons
+- Disadvantages of Snakemake
     - Cons: too flexible, not robust
+        - Fragile in a unique setup (the snakemake runtime might crash; my setup can be unique enough to trigger weird bugs)
-    - Cons: cloud, large scale execution is still difficult
+    - Cons: large scale execution (> 100K tasks) is still difficult
+    - Cons: cloud has a huge setup and runtime overhead
+        - All files (inputs, outputs, and reference files) need to be tracked by the pipeline
+        - All tasks must run in an isolated environment
+        - Now each task spends time downloading and uploading the files
+        - Optimize how the workflow is run (tasks of processing one sample can be done in a same machine) --> Run batches?

 - Experience
     - Batches (isolate the snakefile) and config file
-    - Use MD5_SUMS to track upstream sources
+    - Use MD5_SUMS to track upstream sources and outputs
-    - Docker/environment
+    - A big fat Docker/environment
+    - Do we really need to run this pipeline multiple times?
+        - If it only needs to run for less than 10 times, a good-o-fashion dumb parallel and some bash scripts is all we need
+    - Unless there is a team maintaining the cloud infrastructure, running pipelines on the cloud is not trivial and generally more expensive

 - Comparison to other workflow management tools (CWL, Nextflow)